-We use the term "loan modality" to describe the type of operation being financed with the loan.
+We use the term "loan modality" to describe the type of operation the loan is financing.
 Financial institutions have to inform a modality (chosen from a comprehensive list of available options provided by the Central Bank of Brazil) for each loan.
-This study groups the loan modalities into the following categories: working capital, loans on receivables, investment, foreign trade financing, real estate, infrastructure/project finance, rural and agroindustrial, and others.
+This study groups the loan modalities into the following categories: working capital, loans on receivables, investment, foreign trade financing, real estate, infrastructure/project finance, rural and agro-industrial and others.

-Almost 90% of non-accrual loans are classified into three modalities: working capital, other, and loans on receivables, with respectively 36%, 33%, and 19% of the loans.
+Almost 90% of non-accrual loans are classified into three modalities: working capital, other, and loans on receivables, with respectively 36%, 33% and 19% of the loans.
 Unsurprisingly, loans in these three modalities have smaller average values, as shown in Figure 6.